afkiwers/ness_web_application/README.md

 | `zone_update` | Server → Client | Single zone state change |
 | `system_update` | Server → Client | System state change (armed, disarmed, siren, etc.) |
 | `ping` / `pong` | Both | 30-second heartbeat; connection is closed if no pong within 5 seconds |

+> **Note on update speed:** WebSocket updates are only as fast as the ESP's polling cycle.
+The ESP polls Django via HTTP, which then broadcasts to all connected browser clients via WebSocket.
+The browser receives updates instantly once Django broadcasts, but the bottleneck is the ESP poll interval.
+The advantage of WebSockets is that all connected clients update simultaneously without each browser independently polling Django.